Tilda Swinton: Acting credits and accolades

-Swinton has played over sixty film roles and made a dozen television appearances.
-Swinton has received the Academy Award for Best Supporting Actress, the British Academy Scotland Award for Best Actress, the British Academy Film Award for Best Actress in a Supporting Role, the Volpi Cup for Best Actress, in addition to nominations for five Critics' Choice Awards and three Golden Globe Awards.
+Swinton has appeared in over 60 films and 13 television projects.
+She has received the Academy Award for Best Supporting Actress, the British Academy Scotland Award for Best Actress, the British Academy Film Award for Best Actress in a Supporting Role, the Volpi Cup for Best Actress, in addition to nominations for five Critics' Choice Awards and four Golden Globe Awards.

-In 2006, Swinton was awarded an honorary degree by the Edinburgh Napier University for her services to performing arts.
-In 2020, Swinton was awarded the British Film Institute Fellowship for her "daringly eclectic and striking talents as a performer and filmmaker and recognises her great contribution to film culture, independent film exhibition and philanthropy."
-Also in 2020, The New York Times ranked her thirteenth on its list of "The Greatest Actors of the 21st Century".
+In 2006, Swinton was given an honorary degree by the Edinburgh Napier University for her services to performing arts.
+In 2020, she was awarded the British Film Institute Fellowship for her "daringly eclectic and striking talents as a performer and filmmaker and recognizes her great contribution to film culture, independent film exhibition and philanthropy."
+That year, The New York Times ranked her thirteenth on its list of "The Greatest Actors of the 21st Century".

-In November 2022, she was presented with the 2022 FIAF Award "for her work on the preservation and promotion of archive film, film history and women's role in it".
-She was also awarded the Richard Harris Award by the British Independent Film Awards in recognition of her contributions to the British film industry.
+In 2022, she was presented with the FIAF Award "for her work on the preservation and promotion of archive film, film history and women's role in it".
+She was also recognised with the Richard Harris Award by the British Independent Film Awards in recognition of her contributions to the British film industry.